-In addition to serving as the Chairman of the Board for Philadelphia City Rowing, Tony has held numerous other leadership positions including within the Anti-Defamation League.
-He is currently President of the Anti-Defamation League Foundation.
-He is also a member of the Board of Directors of the Jewish Federation of Greater Philadephia and chairs the Policy, Strategy and Funding Committee.
+In addition to serving as the Chairman of the Board for Philadelphia City Rowing, Tony has held numerous other leadership positions.
+He is currently on the board of the directors of the Anti-Defamation League Foundation and serves as Chair of Mural Arts Philadelphia.
+He is also a member of the Board of Directors of the Jewish Federation of Greater Philadephia.

 Tony is an avid rower out of Vesper Boat Club where he also serves as a member of its Board of Directors.
 Tony has competed in local, national, and international competitions.

 Robert is Assistant Vice President, Regulatory Affairs for Genpact Pharmalink, a global consultancy on regulatory process and technology projects for biopharmaceutical organizations.
 He has a Bachelor of Arts degree in Business Administration and Management from the University of Wolverhampton (United Kingdom), as well as a BA in Business Administration and Management from Hogeschool INHOLLAND (Amsterdam, Netherlands).
 Robert is not only an active rower and distance runner and committee member at Undine Barge Club.
 Having grown up, lived in and rowed in many cities around the world, Robert recognizes the unique gifts and challenges Philadelphia offers.
 He is inspired to further the mission of Philadelphia City Rowing to make rowing more accessible to Philadelphia's high school children.